12" Shear Instructions

 Some things to keep in mind while unboxing:

-• This tool weighs approximately 70lbs and lifting or moving it on your own poses serious personal injury risks.
+- This tool weighs approximately 75lbs and lifting or moving it on your own poses serious personal injury risks.
 Dropping this item can potentially hurt you and/or damage the product.
 So please use your best judgement when removing from the box!
 We recommend at least a two person lift.

-• It’s a good idea to bolt your shear to the bench you will be using it on (you must provide your own bolts.)
+- It’s a good idea to bolt your shear to the bench you will be using it on (you must provide your own bolts.)
 It will prevent your shear from shifting while in use and make it easier to cut your metal.
-REMOVING THE GUARD WILL RESULT IN VOIDING YOUR WARRANTY!
+REMOVING THE GUARD TO CUT METAL WILL RESULT IN VOIDING YOUR WARRANTY!

 To use: